UPDATE #4 – September 15, 2020

 At least once, for every single individual who is on or comes to the Island!
+Each individual should give his or her own email address so that we can send the Symptom tracker to everyone individually.
 We will keep you in the database for the whole summer.
 If you would like to update your record for any reason, please feel free to fill in the Census again, and we will take care to edit out older entries.
 We encourage you to fill the Census out in advance.
 A family member may fill out the Census for another family member, a guest, or a caregiver – but please give that individual’s email and mobile phone number with that record.

 FAQs: Year-round residents and commuters